newvantageco/new-theme-shopify-/README.md

 **New Vantage Co - Advanced Shopify Theme for Optical Retail**

+🎬 **Ships in Full Glory - All Features Enabled by Default!**

-A sleek, performance-optimized Shopify theme specifically designed for optical frames and sunglasses retail, featuring Framer-inspired animations, UK compliance (GDPR/WCAG 2.1 AA), and ILS SaaS integration capabilities.
+A complete, production-ready Shopify theme specifically designed for optical frames and sunglasses retail.
+Every enhancement is **pre-configured and working** from installation - just upload, preview, and customize to your needs!

+## 🚀 Ready Out of the Box

+✅ **All features enabled by default**
+✅ **Demo content included** - See everything in action immediately
+✅ **Zero configuration needed** - Works perfectly on first install
+✅ **Fully customizable** - Disable what you don't need
+✅ **Production-ready** - Launch when you're ready

+Perfect for merchants who want to **see capabilities first, then customize**!

 ---